Skip to content

 1. This is a strenuous event, much tougher than the total distance suggests, particularly in wind and rain – don’t take part if you are injured or feel unwell.

-2. Make sure you fully understand the event details, know the terrain and distances.
+2. Make sure you fully understand the event details and know the terrain and distances.
 The track / path is marked but it is advisable to study the OS map and course description.
 A simple rule on the track and path is, “KEEP LEFT at all times”.

 3. In the event of injury you may have a prolonged wait before assistance arrives.
 Carrying a waterproof jacket is mandatory.